hssmatrix/EVSL/README.md

       If EVSL is not compiled with SuitSparse, these functions must be provided by the users.
       For generalized eigenvalue problem, the current version of EVSL will factor B with CHOLMOD.
-So, CHOLMOD is required.
+So, CHOLMOD is required for solving generalized eigenvalue problems.

 >  NOTE:  SuiteSparse is NOT distributed with EVSL, and is Copyrighted by Timothy Davis.
 >  Please refer to SuiteSparse package for its License. [http://faculty.cse.tamu.edu/davis/suitesparse.html]